jaspector

 Not publicly posted for Byrdstown

-Typical inspection sequence: State residential process uses permit issuance, inspections during construction, and final certificate of occupancy where applicable
+Typical sequence: State residential process uses permit issuance, inspections during construction, and final certificate of occupancy where applicable

 One free reinspection per permit; later reinspections are $100 each

-Do I need a building permit in Byrdstown, TN?
+01 Do I need a building permit in Byrdstown, TN?

 Tennessee state residential permits apply only in areas not exempted and not opted out; Byrdstown is listed as OPT OUT.
 State says additions over 30 square feet to existing homes require a permit where the state program applies.

-How much does a building permit cost in Byrdstown, TN?
+02 How much does a building permit cost in Byrdstown, TN?

+Building permit fees in Byrdstown, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 for up to $5,000 valuation under the state residential fee table.
 Fees are calculated as: Valuation-based under state residential fee table.
 Plan check fee: Not clearly posted in the state residential materials reviewed.

-How do I apply for a building permit in Byrdstown, TN?
+03 How do I apply for a building permit in Byrdstown, TN?

-1. Confirm whether the project is in Byrdstown city limits and whether any local zoning or permit review applies.
+To apply for a building permit in Byrdstown, TN, follow these steps: 1.
+Confirm whether the project is in Byrdstown city limits and whether any local zoning or permit review applies.
 2. For residential 1 and 2 family work, note that the state residential permit program does not appear to apply because Byrdstown is listed as OPT OUT.
 3. If a permit is still required by a local ordinance or for a non-residential project, contact the county executive office for routing.
 4. If state residential permitting applies to a different project type or status change, use the Tennessee CORE/state residential permit process.

-How long does it take to get a building permit in Byrdstown, TN?
+04 How long does it take to get a building permit in Byrdstown, TN?

-What work is exempt from building permits in Byrdstown, TN?
+05 What work is exempt from building permits in Byrdstown, TN?

-How do I schedule a building inspection in Byrdstown, TN?
+06 How do I schedule a building inspection in Byrdstown, TN?

-Inspections can be scheduled via: State residential inspections are scheduled through CORE or by email to SFMO.permits-licensing@tn.gov when the state program applies.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Byrdstown, TN via: State residential inspections are scheduled through CORE or by email to SFMO.permits-licensing@tn.gov when the state program applies.

-Other cities in Pickett County
+Other jurisdictions in Pickett County.

-View all Pickett County jurisdictions →
+All Pickett County jurisdictions →